garora/garora/README.md

 ### Know Gaurav Arora
 [Gaurav Arora](https://www.linkedin.com/in/aroragaurav/) is a technology enthusiast and tech-mentor.
 He has a doctorate in computer science.
 Gaurav is a Mentor of Change with ATL, Govt. of India, he is a Business Coach with Business Blaster ( a real Shark Tank), Govt. of NCT of Delhi, and is a Microsoft MVP award recipient.
 He is a lifetime member of the Computer Society of India (CSI), an advisory member and senior mentor of IndiaMentor, certified as a Scrum trainer/coach, ITIL-F certified, and PRINCE-F and PRINCE-P certified.
 He is an open source developer, and a contributor to the Microsoft TechNet community.

-Recently, he was awarded the Icon of the Year for Excellence in Mentoring Technology Startups for the 2018-19 by Radio City, which is a Jagran Initiative, for his extraordinary work during his career of 24 years in the industry and the field of technology mentoring.

 <!--
 **garora/garora** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.